Americade: Staff and volunteers

 Along with 5 full-time, year round employees, nearly 200 volunteers help staff the event during Americade Week.
 The volunteer staff assists with numerous hospitality, escort, and administration duties.

 Controversy

 Between 2008 and 2014, New York State Police set up several "safety check points" on the major roads leading into the event, directing motorcycle traffic to police inspection points.
 All told there were approximately 200 citations issued, principally for documentation (registration, inspection), insurance, helmets and loud, custom exhaust systems.

 New York ceased doing this in 2015.

-Prior to the Americade event in 2010, the New York State Department of Environmental Conservation informed the organisers of Americade it would increase the rent it charged for the Million Dollar Beach parking lot from $52,000 to $90,312.
+Prior to the Americade event in 2010, the New York State Department of Environmental Conservation informed the organizers of Americade it would increase the rent it charged for the Million Dollar Beach parking lot from $52,000 to $90,312.
 This prompted the event organizers to examine other locations, including MA and VT.
 Community leaders in the Lake George area have expressed how important this event is to their economic survival.